The best family short break ideas in the UK

 There is a lot to take in at this brilliant hands-on museum.
 From the age of the dinosaurs to the technology of the future, there are more than 8,000 objects displayed, covering everything from science and technology to world culture, transport and the natural world.
 Our kids especially love the Animal World gallery and also Adventure Planet where they can dig for dinosaur bones.
 There’s even a full-size Tyrannosaurus Rex skeleton.
 And what’s more – it’s free!

-For more ideas on visiting Edinburgh, Marianne has compiled 10 fun things to do in Edinburgh with kids.
+For more ideas on short breaks with kids in Edinburgh, Marianne has compiled 10 fun things to do in Edinburgh with kids.

 by Vanessa at Wanderlust Crew

-For a quick family short break during half-term that won’t even require a passport, the Isle of Skye is a great choice.
+For a quick UK family break during half-term, the Isle of Skye is a great choice.
 With so much natural beauty and interesting history, there is something for the whole family.

 Getting there is half the fun, but it can be done fairly quickly.
 You can take the train to Edinburgh in just over four hours from London or take the overnight train for a real adventure, then rent a car and drive through the beautiful Scottish Highlands to the magical Isle of Skye.
 Watch out for sheep and highland cows!